The Drawing Room은 뉴욕과 뉴저지를 기반으로 활동하는 한인 예술가들의 모임입니다. 2009년부터 작업과 전시를 통한 그룹활동을 이어오고 있습니다.

 멤버들은 각기 다른 분야에서 활동하고있지만 창작에 대한 열정과 따뜻한 마음을 나누며 전시와 모임을 통해 재미있게 연대합니다. 예술과 문화의 가치와 더불어 균형잡힌 일상생활과 삶의 방향성을 찾아나가는 과정 또한 모임을 통해 모색됩니다.

-Each member of the Drawing Room is in a different field, but we all enthusiastically pursue creativity, healthy states of mind, and positive energy.
+Although each member of the Drawing Room is in a different field, we all enthusiastically pursue creativity, healthy states of mind, and positive energy.

-Our open-minded conversations stimulate the joy of creation.
-The Drawing Room members share honest critique and positive feedback based on trust, and we move forward while encouraging and inspiring each other.
+The Drawing Room members share honest opinions and feedback based on trust, and we move forward while encouraging and inspiring each other.
+Our open-minded conversations also stimulate creativity.

 In addition to seeking value in culture and art, we also discuss the quest for balance and direction in everyday life.